spectrocloud/CanvOS/sb-private-ca/howto.md

        dbx
 ```

+9. Ensure your `.arg` file contains `UKI_BRING_YOUR_OWN_KEYS=true`

-9. Run the "uki-byok" function in CanvOS to generate the Secure Boot enrollment payload:
+10. Run the "uki-genkey" function in CanvOS to generate the Secure Boot enrollment payload:
 ```
-./earthly.sh +uki-byok
+./earthly.sh +uki-genkey
 ```